CS - Computer Science

 CS 781.
 Cooperative Education (1-3).

-Practical experience in a professional environment to complement and enhance the student's academic program.
+Academic program that expands a student's learning experiences through paid employment in a supervised educational work setting related to the student's major field of study or career focus.
 For master's level CS students.
 Repeatable for credit, but may not be used to satisfy degree requirements.
 Prerequisite(s): departmental consent and graduate GPA of 3.000 or above.

 CS 796.
 Network Programming (4).